Skip to main content

 The Integrated Development Ordinance (IDO) requires prospective applicants to offer to meet with tribal representatives for certain application types before submitting the application to the City for review/decision.

-Step 2.
-Review Subsection 14-16-6-4(B), which explains the Pre-submittal Tribal Meeting Requirements
+Review IDO Subsection 14-16-6-4(B), which explains the Pre-submittal Tribal Meeting Requirements.

 Tribal Meetings are intended as an early opportunity for tribal representatives to learn about proposed development and to discuss opportunities and address any concerns before the application is finalized and sent into the City's review and approval process.
 This process is part of the City's commitment to tribal engagement for development that may impact tribal communities.

-Providing detailed information helps tribal representatives determine whether they have concerns that warrant a tribal Meeting or whether they are satisfied that the project does not pose any concerns.
+Providing detailed information helps tribal representatives determine whether they have concerns that warrant a meeting or whether they are satisfied that the project does not pose any concerns.

 Note: The Tribal Meeting could take up to 45 days to occur, so applicants are encouraged to plan accordingly.